 The Delphi Project on the Changing Faculty and Student Success

 is working to eliminate.
 By highlighting the good work of two campuses each year (a 4-year and 2-year), The Delphi award provides the motivation and sense of priority that campus leaders need to inspire more student success work around faculty and classrooms.

-Following the footsteps of earlier Delphi Project work, this award also acknowledges and attempts to ameliorate the shift to a largely contingent faculty that lacks basic support to create a positive environment for student learning.
+Following the footsteps of earlier Delphi Project work, this award also acknowledges and the attempts to ameliorate the shift to a largely contingent faculty that lacks basic support to create a positive environment for student learning.
 The award also builds off resources developed for campuses aimed to create new faculty models that can better support learning rather than continuing to grow adjunct positions.

 We need new models of faculty work which have been outlined in the recent book:

 Envisioning the faculty for the 21st Century: Moving to a mission-oriented and learner centered model (2016, Rutgers Press).